 Catherine is SSN’s bookkeeper.
 She has more than eight years’ experience in accounting and financial reporting, and is responsible for processing accounts receivable and accounts payable.
 Catherine has a Diploma in Bookkeeping and Accounting from Denmark college, Zimbabwe.

-Michelle is the Programme Coordinator for the Climate and Development Knowledge Network, a southern-led programme that supports decision-makers to design and deliver climate compatible development.
+Michelle is the Programme Manager for the Climate and Development Knowledge Network, a southern-led programme that supports decision-makers to design and deliver climate compatible development.
 Prior to this she was the Executive Secretary of the Africa LEDS Partnership; a partnership of institutions, governments and practitioners working to advance low emission development strategies.
 Within SSN she co-leads the Climate, Development and Implementation Hub.
 Previously Michelle was the Programme Manager for the MAPS programme, a six-year partnership between four Latin American countries that spearheaded an innovative stakeholder-driven process to plan for low-carbon development.
 Michelle has also worked on the financing and development of sustainable energy projects in southern Africa, including the development of the Sustainable Settlements Facility.
 Michelle holds an Honours Bachelor in Fine Arts and is currently in her final year of a Masters Degree in Environmental Humanities at the University of Cape Town where her research interest is technical assistance practice between the North and Africa in Low Carbon Development.

 Marius provides support to the Small Grants Facility, Southern Africa Climate Finance Partnership and the Mobilising Investment for NDC Implementation project.
 Specifically, he assists project managers with operational and financial management, research, knowledge management and logistics support.
 Marius holds Honours and Masters’ degree in Economics from the University of Limpopo.
 In 2017, he was selected as a semi-finalist of Nedbank and Old Mutual’s Budget Speech Competition.